 Part of the Political Testament

-I expel the former Reichsmarschall Hermann Goering from the party and deprive him of all rights which he may enjoy by virtue
+my death I expel the former Reichsmarschall Hermann Goering from the party and deprive him of all rights which he may enjoy

-of the decree of June 29th, 1941; and also by virtue of my statement in the Reichstag on September 1st, 1939, I appoint in
+by virtue of the decree of June 29th, 1941; and also by virtue of my statement in the Reichstag on September 1st, 1939, I

-harm to the country and the whole nation by secret negotiations with the enemy, which they conducted without my knowledge
+have done immeasurable harm to the country and the whole nation by secret negotiations with the enemy, which they conducted

-government which will fulfill its pledge to continue the war by every means—I appoint the following members of the new
+men,—a government which will fulfill its pledge to continue the war by every means—I appoint the following members

 Chancellor of the Reich: DR. GOEBBELS